 Nationwide Arbitration Process

 If you were in an auto accident and have Nationwide auto insurance, it is important to understand what the arbitration process is like.
-This is an option you can choose if the settlement negotiations stall.
+This is an option you can choose if the settlement negotiations stall or you have trouble getting a settlement through the standard Nationwide Claims Process.
 Instead of going to court right away, a neutral arbitrator can weigh the evidence on both sides of the case and decide.

 Below is more information about the arbitration process with Nationwide.